Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Abstract

 -1cm

-{ We propose a new adaptive hypothesis test for polyhedral cone (e.g., monotonicity, convexity) and equality (e.g., parametric, semiparametric) restrictions on a structural function in a nonparametric instrumental variables (NPIV) model.
-Our test statistic is based on a modified leave-one-out sample analog of a quadratic distance between the restricted and unrestricted sieve NPIV estimators.
-We provide computationally simple, data-driven choices of sieve tuning parameters and adjusted chi-squared critical values.
+{ We propose a new adaptive hypothesis test for inequality (e.g., monotonicity, convexity) and equality (e.g., parametric, semiparametric) restrictions on a structural function in a nonparametric instrumental variables (NPIV) model.
+Our test statistic is based on a modified leave-one-out sample analog of a quadratic distance between the restricted and unrestricted sieve two-stage least squares estimators.
+We provide computationally simple, data-driven choices of sieve tuning parameters and Bonferroni adjusted chi-squared critical values.
 Our test adapts to the unknown smoothness of alternative functions in the presence of unknown degree of endogeneity and unknown strength of the instruments.
-It attains the adaptive minimax rate of testing in $L^2$.
-That is, the sum of its type I error uniformly over the composite null and its type II error uniformly over nonparametric alternative models cannot be improved by any other hypothesis test for NPIV models of unknown regularities.
-Data-driven confidence sets in $L^2$ are obtained by inverting the adaptive test.
-Simulations confirm that our adaptive test controls size and its finite-sample power greatly exceeds existing non-adaptive tests for monotonicity and parametric restrictions in NPIV models.
+It attains the adaptive minimax rate of testing in $L^{2}$.
+That is, the sum of the supremum of type I error over the composite null and the supremum of type II error over nonparametric alternative models cannot be minimized by any other tests for NPIV models of unknown regularities.
+Confidence sets in $L^{2}$ are obtained by inverting the adaptive test.
+Simulations confirm that, across different strength of instruments and sample sizes, our adaptive test controls size and its finite-sample power greatly exceeds existing non-adaptive tests for monotonicity and parametric restrictions in NPIV models.
 Empirical applications to test for shape restrictions of differentiated products demand and of Engel curves are presented.}